WHAT CHEMICALS ARE ENDOCRINE DISRUPTORS?

 What to Do?

 We fully appreciate the challenges may seem daunting, perhaps overwhelming.
-With that stated, for more than 35 years, we have consulted personally with tens of thousands of women, including many natural health care professionals and can state, without reservation, that application of this information will improve your health status and well-being.
+With that stated, for more than 35 years, we have consulted personally with tens of thousands of women, including many natural health care professionals and can state, without reservation, that application of this information will improve your health status and well-being, irrespective of your gender.

 In addition to these defensive measures, consider going on the offense.
 A diet designed to purify the body with foods that promote detoxification will help restore a healthy balance of hormones and all of your body’s circadian rhythms.